kuangzhou/kuangzhou.github.io/_pages/about.md

 # Research Interests

-- Statistical machine learning
+- Causal-inspired machine learning
+- Complex systems and complex networks
 - Uncertain data analysis and fusion
-- Causal-inspired machine learning
 - Graph data analysis
-- Reliability analysis
+- Reliability statistics and reliability analysis

 # What are we doing